aryangoyal7297/3coloumcarproject/README.md

 # 3coloumcarproject
-I.t is a project called "3-column preview card component" by "Frontend Mentor"
+It is a project called "3-column preview card component" by "Frontend Mentor"